blackheaven/abaks/README.md

 An [`abaks`](https://en.wikipedia.org/wiki/Abacus) is an ancient computation tools.

-Abaks is an Haskell/PureScript project for personal bank reconciliation statements.
+Abaks is a project for personal bank reconciliation statements.